GenX: Part of The Same Family of Banned Chemicals

 While claims about various cancers have been made, some affected people with serious diseases are seeking legal advice.

-We’re concern because of the known similarities in chemical structure between GenX and PFOA or C8.
+We’re concerned because of the known similarities in chemical structure between GenX and PFOA or C8.

-There are 250,000 people currently living in Brunswick, New Hanover and Pender counties that could have been injured by the dumping of GenX on the water.
+There are 250,000 people currently living in Brunswick, New Hanover, and Pender counties who could have been injured by the dumping of GenX on the water.

-If you have cancer, thyroid tumors or colitis, you should talk about it with your doctors and keep informed of the health issues in this website as more information is only starting to surface.
+If you have cancer, thyroid tumors, or colitis, you should talk about it with your doctors and keep informed of the health issues on this website as more information is only starting to surface.
 You can call Greg Jones Law.
 We’re taking calls about possible personal injuries.

 GenX is used in the manufacturing of fluoropolymer resins to make nonstick coatings like Teflon and other products.
 It was developed by DuPont to replace PFOA or C8 after it was found to cause cancer and other ailments in humans.

 PFOA or C8, like GenX today, was also an unregulated compound, but a class-action lawsuit was filed alleging it caused cancer.
 The lawsuit was recently settled and EPA phased it out of industrial use.